Our honeys are all coarse filtered to retain pollens and only gently warmed to jar.

 No. Honey may crystallise over time but due to its high natural sugar content it will never really go off.
 The law states that we must put a 'Best Before' date on our labels, so we use the maximum allowable of 2 years.

-Honey can be consumer by children over the age of 12 months.
+Honey can be consumed by children over the age of 12 months.

 All our honey is from the UK.
 We source it from all over, from North Yorkshire all the way down to Somerset.
 We even make our own including our limited edition London variety.